4 days off work

-Due to the limited availability of rooms on this trip, there is no option to upgrade to a private room.
+Due to the small size of the accommodation and limited room availability on this trip, there is no option to upgrade to a private room.

 Welcome to Gran Canaria

-Start your Canarian adventure with a quick drive to the coast for your first sea swim or beach paddle before heading inland to the peaceful Barranco of Guayadeque.
-This was one of the first parts of the island to be colonised after the Spanish conquest in 1491 and the tiny streets are steeped in history.
-You’ll have dinner with your guide and fellow adventurers and hear all about the challenge ahead before heading to a local cave restaurant for dinner.
+After being met by your host, begin your Canarian adventure with a quick drive to a beautiful beach.
+Enjoy your first sea swim and bask in the island’s year-round sun, before heading inland to the peaceful Barranco de Guayadeque.
+This area was one of the first parts of the island to be colonised after the Spanish conquest in 1491.
+You’ll have dinner with your guide and fellow adventurers at a traditional cave restaurant and hear all about the challenge ahead.

-You’ll head off through the lower hills until you reach El Barranco de Guayadeque; this ancient gorge once housed a river that carved smooth walls into the cliffs.
-Filled with caves, the gorge has been a hiding place for prehispanic mummies, pottery and inscriptions and its steep walls are spectacular to walk below.
+You’ll head off through the lower hills of Barranco de Guayadeque; this ancient gorge once housed a river that carved smooth walls into the cliffs.
+Filled with caves, the gorge has been a hiding place for pre-Hispanic mummies, pottery and inscriptions, and your guide will have plenty of stories to tell about this fascinating culture.
 Passing first through pine forests, then up a steep mountain pass, you’ll end up in the La Cumbre region, the highest part of the island.
-You’ll then push on to the summit of El Pico de Las Nieves (1950m), soak up that ‘top of the world’ feeling and check out the blanket of clouds below you.
+You’ll push on to the summit of El Pico de Las Nieves (1950m) - soak up that ‘top of the world’ feeling and check out the blanket of clouds below you.